 Be it black, white, or kidney, beans are a source of vegetarian protein making them a great way to add protein to a salad.
-Whether you want to make them the base of the salad or a topping to one, beans add a much-need boost of protein and fibre to any meal.
+Whether you want to make them the base of the salad or a topping to one, beans add a much-need boost of protein and fiber to any meal.
 Although cooking beans from scratch is a much more economical choice, canned beans are equally as nutritious as dry beans and can help to save you a lot of time in the kitchen.

 Nutrition: A 3/4-cup serving of cooked black beans provides 11.4 grams of protein.
 (20)

-Much like beans, lentils are a good source of plant-based protein and fibre and come in a wide variety of types and colours.
+Much like beans, lentils are a good source of plant-based protein and fiber and come in a wide variety of types and colors.
 Although they can be used as a topping to a leafy green salad, lentils work particularly well in a make-ahead salad as they can last for days dressed in the fridge.
 When adding lentils to a salad it’s best to cook them al dente to ensure they still have a little bite to them to avoid a mushy salad topping.

 Nutrition: A 3/4-cup serving of cooked lentils provides 13.4 grams of protein.
 (21)

-Along with beans and lentils, chickpeas are a member of the legume family and a source of vegetarian protein and fibre.
+Along with beans and lentils, chickpeas are a member of the legume family and a source of vegetarian protein and fiber.
 Albeit their overall protein content is low compared to their carbohydrate content, every little bit counts.
 Although often consumed cold in salads, chickpeas can easily be toasted or baked to create a crispy and crunchy protein topping for a salad.

 Nutrition: A 3/4-cup serving of cooked chickpeas provides 10.9 grams of protein.
 (22)